MatthewYyf/catopia-smart-home/proposal.md

 ## 5. Methodology
 Explain how the project will be developed:
 1. Requirement analysis

 2. Hardware setup
+Hardware module will be individually validated before integration.
+Load cells will be tested using known reference weights.
+Environmental sensors will be verified through standard thermometers and hygrometers.
+The actuator will undergo functional and durability testing to ensure its reliability.
 3. Software development

 4. Integration and testing